AvadoDServer/avado-docs/content/specials/withdrawals.md

 [The update is scheduled for April 12, 2023](https://blog.ethereum.org/2023/03/28/shapella-mainnet-announcement)
 <!-- {{< tweet user="TimBeiko" id="1640722906744487936" >}} -->

+Your Execution client (Geth or Nethermind) and Beacon Chain client (Teku or Prysm) need to be updated.
+We recommend to check that automatic updates are enabled, so you get the required updates automatically.

 ## TLDR;

 {{< mermaid class="text-center" >}}